Calling all readers and booklovers! Here’s your ultimate guide to the best bookstores across Hong Kong Island, Kowloon and the New Territories.

 With its oversized art books on display and animal-print couches, TASCHEN could almost be mistaken for an art gallery.
 The Tai Kwun bookstore is its first (and only) location in Asia.
 TASCHEN exclusively sells books it publishes, which mostly include tomes on contemporary art.
 From photography to comics and fashion, TASCHEN might appeal especially to art buffs, but it caters to everyone.

 VIBE Book and Music Shop

-Your one-stop shop for all things entertainment, VIBE sells an eclectic mix of new and pre-loved books, alongside a collection of CDs, DVDs, Vinyl LPs, record turntables and more.
-The bookstore supports local artisans, authors and musicians by stocking their creations, and occasionally runs events to showcase their work.
+Your one-stop-shop for all things entertainment, VIBE sells an eclectic mix of new and pre-loved books, alongside a collection of CDs, DVDs, vinyl LPs, record turntables and more.
+The Mui Wo bookstore supports local artisans, authors and musicians by stocking their creations, and also occasionally runs events to showcase their work.

-Editor’s Note: This post was originally published on 2 July, 2014 and was most recently updated on August 2021.
+Editor’s Note: “The Best Bookstores In Hong Kong” was originally published in July 2014 and was most recently updated by Sakina Abidi in April 2022.
 With thanks to Jessica Wai for her contribution.